Tresor11/Coding-Challenges/README.md

 # Coding-Challenges-Solutions

-This repository contains solutions to some common coding challenges; the solutions implemented in Ruby and JavaScript.
-TypeScript and Python coming soon.
+This repository contains solutions to some coding challenges; the solutions are implemented in Ruby, JavaScript, TypeScript and SQL.
-Problems are taken from Hackerrank and leetcode
+Problems are taken from [Hackerrank](https://www.hackerrank.com/) and [Leetcode](https://leetcode.com/)